DragosGhinea/TaskManagement-Platform/README.md

      - Some objects have these operations accessible via modals in other objects' views

 ## Database Design
-Altough the database is generated code first, based on models, it  was firstly designed as a diagram.
+Altough the database is generated code first, based on models, it was first designed as a diagram.

 ![DatabaseDiagram](https://github.com/DragosGhinea/TaskManagement-Platform/blob/main/DatabaseDiagram.svg)